 Introduction

-Cornerstone Medical Recruitment Pty Ltd (cmr) ABN 70 605 575 531, is a single reporting entity operating from Level 3/100 Brookes Street, Fortitude Valley Qld 4006, recognises that all businesses have an obligation to prevent slavery, slavery like practices and human trafficking and is committed to taking all reasonable steps in our control to prevent slavery, slavery like practices and human trafficking within its business and the supply chains through which it operates.
+Cornerstone Medical Recruitment Pty Ltd (cmr) ABN 70 605 575 531, is a single reporting entity operating from Level 3/100 Brookes Street, Fortitude Valley Qld 4006.
+We recognise that all businesses have an obligation to prevent slavery, slavery like practices and human trafficking and we are committed to taking all reasonable steps in our control to prevent slavery, slavery like practices and human trafficking within our business and the supply chains through which we operate.

 This statement addresses cmr’s obligations and compliance in relation to the Modern Slavery Act 2018 (Cth), the Human Rights Act 2019 (Qld) and the Labour Hire Licensing Act 2017 (Qld) and highlights the steps we take to ensure as far as practicable that there is no slavery or human trafficking occurring within cmr or our supply chains.
 Our core values of Respect, Explore and Community define how we do business, and we continually ensure we do the right thing by our stakeholders as this enhances and protects our reputation and ensures we are protecting the rights of others.